 Marantz PM5005 vs Onkyo A-9010

 Both of these amplifiers are of a high standard and offer similar specs in terms of inputs, outputs, and features.
-The Onkyo unit offers a slightly more powerful output at 44w at 8ohms compared to 40w from the Marantz amp.
+The Onkyo unit offers a slightly more powerful output at 44w at 8ohms compared to 40w from the Marantz amp (check Denon and Marantz amps compared).
 The Onkyo has a more energetic presentation at the cost of some of the warmth that the PM5005 has.

 Marantz PM5005 vs NAD C316BEE